tildearrow/furnace/doc/4-instrument/nes.md

 # NES instrument editor

-The instrument editor for NES consists of these macros:
+the instrument editor for NES consists of these macros:

 - **Volume**: volume sequence.
 - **Arpeggio**: pitch sequence.